marcomilon/Trello-API-PHP-Wrapper/README.md

 $board = $client->getBoard($board_id);
 ```

-Another way to get a board (or any object)
+Another way to get a board (or any Element)
 ```php
 $board = new \Trello\Model\Board($client);
 $board->setId($board_id);